Monday is my 34th birthday, and on paper, I’ve accomplished nothing.

 What Happens Next: The Future Feels Much Brighter

 I have to sign a bunch of paperwork to get the rights to my book returned to me.
 That paperwork will be taken care of within a week or two.
 As soon as GMMG stops selling the book and takes it down from Amazon, I’ll be free to self-publish.
-So while the book is going to be temporarily unavailable, it will return.
+However, I don’t believe I will be putting Edge of Something More back on the market, heartbreaking as it is.

 In Conclusion: My Thoughts on My Birthday